NERL Governance Structure

 Chavonne Cox, NERL Program Assistant

-Chavonne Cox is the newest member of NERL and started in June of 2020.
+Chavonne Cox joined NERL in June of 2020.
 Chavonne brings a wealth of knowledge in both treasury and financial services and has a strong background in income auditing control.
 She received her BA in Business Administration from Devry University in Tinley Park, IL.

 Interested in becoming an affiliate member of NERL?